jenciso/newblog/content/blog/create-a-lab-environment-with-virtualbox/index.md

 VirtualBox can create multiples Networks and differents kind of virtual machines.
 On this post, I will show you, how to create a lab environment step by step.

-On this scenario, I will use two types of networks: `Nat Network`, the main nic will use it to ougoing packages and to communicate among the others VMs, and `Host-Only Adapter`, it will be use to get access from your desktop into any VMs.
+On this scenario, I'll use Virtualbox 6 and two types of networks:

+* `Nat Network`, the main nic will use it to ougoing packages and to communicate among the others VMs, and
+* `Host-Only Adapter`, it will be use to get access from your desktop into any VMs.

 ----
 ## Steps